neurogenomics/MAGMA_Celltyping/README.md

 2018.](https://www.nature.com/articles/s41588-018-0129-5)

-The package utilises the MAGMA package developed in the Complex Trait Genetics lab at VU university (not us!) so please also cite their work:
+The package utilises the MAGMA package developed in the Complex Trait Genetics lab at VU university (not us\!) so please also cite their work:

 [de Leeuw, et al. MAGMA: Generalized gene-set analysis of GWAS data.
 PLoS Comput Biol,